Faster quantum and classical SDP approximations for quadratic binary optimization

 \subsection{Comparison to existing work}

 The \textsc{MaxQP SDP} has already received a lot of attention in the literature.
 Table~\ref{tab:comparison} contains a runtime comparison between the contributions of this work and the best existing classical results \cite{Arora2005,Arora2007}.
-This highlights regimes, where we obtain both classical and quantum speedups.
+It highlights regimes, where we obtain both classical and quantum speedups.
 In a nutshell, Hamiltonian Updates outperforms state of the art algorithms whenever the target matrix $A$ has both positive and negative off-diagonal entries and the optimal value of the SDP scales as $n\|A\|$.
-It is worthwhile to explore the following examples. \paragraph{Nearly quadratic quantum speedups and classical speedups for generic instances:} The conditions under which Hamiltonian Updates offers speedups are generic for matrices that have both positive and negative entries, see Appendix~\ref{app:randommatrices}.
-More precisely, suppose that $A$ is a random matrix whose entries are i.i.d\ samples of a centered random variable with bounded fourth moment.
-Then, $ \| A \|_{\ell_1} = \Theta (n^{3/2} \| A \|)$ and $\|A\|_{1\to\infty}=\Theta(n\|A\|)$ in expectation .
-This implies that the runtime of Hamiltonian Updates improves upon MMW \cite{Arora2005}.
-For these dense instances, the MMW-runtime is $\tcO(n^{3.5})$ compared to $\tcO(n^{3})$ provided in Corollary~\ref{cor:classical} and $\tcO(n^2)$ in the quantum case.
-This is almost a quadratic quantum improvement in $n$.
+It is worthwhile to explore the following examples.